Palace of the Borja

 TOURISTIC AREA: Historical center

-The central courtyard, with Renaissance columns and elegant semicircular arches.
+The central courtyard stands out for its elegant Renaissance columns set between semicircular arches.

 Details